nvellatu/Facial-Similarity-with-Siamese-Networks/README.md

-I worked alongside two classmates to design Siamese networks trained to verify a student's identity.
+I worked alongside two classmates to design a Siamese Network model trained to verify a student's identity.
 ## In practice:
 - First, take a picture of yourself.
 - Take a picture of your ID card